excellalabs/nils_2_skills/README.md

 * If any changes are made to the boostrap.sh file (such as adding additional components to the installation process), execute 'vagrant provision'.
 * Use 'vagrant destroy' to shut down and delete the vagrant vm.

-For more information on vagrant see: https://docs.vagrantup.com/v2/
+For more information on vagrant: https://docs.vagrantup.com/v2/

-The file .ruby_version sets the default ruby version for the folder that contains it using chruby.
-This box uses ruby-install and chruby to install and manage ruby 2.2.1.

-For more information about chruby and ruby-install see: https://github.com/postmodern/chruby  and  http://ryanbigg.com/2014/10/ubuntu-ruby-ruby-install-chruby-and-you//
+RVM is used to manage Ruby versions.
+For more information: https://rvm.io/